 The definitions of Dwelling Units (DUs) in the MEPS Household Survey are generally consistent with the definitions employed for the National Health Interview Survey (NHIS).
 The Dwelling Unit ID (DUID) is a seven-digit ID number consisting of a 2-digit panel number followed by a five-digit random number assigned after the case was sampled for MEPS.
 A three-digit person number (PID) uniquely identifies each person within the DU.
 The variable DUPERSID is the combination of the variables DUID and PID.
-Beginning in 2018, the length of the ID variables has changed in the file.
-The additional 2 bytes in the IDs resulted from adding a 2-digit panel number to the beginning of all the IDs.
+As part of the new CAPI design, the lengths of the ID variables have changed in the file.
+An additional 2 bytes in the IDs resulted from adding a 2-digit panel number to the beginning of all the IDs.
+Users should be mindful of the different ID structures/lengths when combining MEPS files from 1996-2017 with MEPS files from 2018-2021.

 PANEL is a constructed variable used to specify the panel number for the person.
-PANEL will indicate either Panel 23, Panel 24, or Panel 25 for each person on the file.
-Panel 23 is the panel that started in 2018, Panel 24 is the panel that started in 2019, and Panel 25 is the panel that started in 2020.
+PANEL will indicate Panel 23, Panel 24, Panel 25, or Panel 26 for each person on the file.
+Panel 23 is the panel that started in 2018, Panel 24 is the panel that started in 2019, Panel 25 is the panel that started in 2020, and Panel 26 is the panel that started in 2021.
 The panel number is included as the first two digits of the DUID and DUPERSID.

 A Reporting Unit (RU) is a person or group of persons in the sampled DU who are related by blood, marriage, adoption, or other family association.
 Each RU was interviewed as a single entity for MEPS.
 Thus, the RU serves chiefly as a family-based "survey" operations unit rather than an analytic unit.
 Members of each RU within the DU are identified in the pertinent three rounds by the round-specific variables RULETR31, RULETR42, and RULETR53.
-End-of-year status (as of December 31, 2020 or the last round they were in the survey) is indicated by the RULETR20 variable.
+End-of-year status (as of December 31, 2021 or the last round they were in the survey) is indicated by the RULETR21 variable.
 Regardless of the legal status of their association, two persons living together as a "family" unit were treated as a single RU if they chose to be so identified.
 Examples of different types of RUs are: